-The group was formed as a non-profit, non-denominational, volunteer group that organised and took teams of volunteers to Africa to help in constructing sustainable Watoto villages for the Ugandan based Christian organisation called Watoto Child Care Ministries.
-Our mission was to give orphan children hope and a future.
+A group of volunteers was formed as a non-profit, non-denominational organisation.
+The members would fundraise and go as a team of volunteers to Africa to help in the constructing of a sustainable village for the Ugandan based Christian organisation called Watoto Child Care Ministries.
+Their mission was to give orphan children hope and a future.

-By 2012 the organisation had grown considerably and had State Managers in three Australian States.
+By 2020 the organisation has grown considerably and we now have State Managers in three Australian States.
 The Management Committee decided to expand its activities in order to assist vulnerable children and adults both in Australia and overseas countries.
-The name was changed to Humanitarian Projects International Inc. and this organisation is flourishing today.
-(Read more…)
+The name Humanitarian Projects International Inc. is now a registered Charity (No.: CH2173).
+It is incorporated (No.:IA39848).
+It has been approved as a Public Benevolent Institution and has Deductible Gift Recipient status.
+Read more…

 The group, most of whom worked in the Child Care Industry, realised that the majority of our children in Australia have a home and a supportive family.
 Our government provides assistance for both indigenous and non-indigenous children through: